brunorpinho/asterl1t-processing/README.md

+# README

-A script to calculates reflectance from "ASTER_L1T .hdf" files.
-It also import results into a 3-dimensional array using rasterio.
+A script to calculate reflectance from "ASTER_L1T .hdf" files.
+It also import the results into a 3-dimensional array using rasterio.

-All bands are reprojected to the desired shape using the desired CRS.
+All bands are reprojected to a desired shape and CRS.

 Source shape and transform is calculated directly from the input file.

-# Note
+## Note

 Please, consider donation if you are profiting from this script.
+author: Bruno Ruas de Pinho - brunorpinho10@gmail.com